uic-evl/DOE_DigitalTwin/README.md

 In this repository, you can find a [sample Unity project](https://github.com/uic-evl/digital-twin/tree/main/Unity_Sample_Win10/DigitalTwin) for Windows 10.
 This project contains a sample subscriber script that will use the x acceleration of the Create3 (from the IMU) to spin a cube on the screen.
 Also in this project is a URDF file of the Create3, which will require the [URDF Importer Package](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/urdf_importer/urdf_tutorial.md) as well.

+You can also find a [sample Unity project using ZMQ](https://github.com/uic-evl/digital-twin/tree/main/Unity_ZMQ_to_Arm/DigitalTwin_Unity).
+This project allows the arm simulation in Isaac Sim to be controlled from a Unity application using ZMQ connections.

 ## Isaac Sim and Unreal Engine 5 Sample Project

 Isaac Sim is a robotics simulator within the NVIDIA Omniverse toolkit.
 We leverage the Omniverse-Unreal Connector to simulate the robot within Unreal in a Live Session.
 You can refer to [our guide](https://github.com/uic-evl/digital-twin/wiki/Simple-Digital-Twin-in-Omniverse-and-Unreal-Engine-5) on how to set this up with the Elephant Robotics arms (or, in theory, any arm with a URDF file).
 Necessary scripts can be found in [this repository.](https://github.com/uic-evl/digital-twin/tree/main/Omniverse_ER/demo_files)